Music and Memory

 In the USA Dan Cohen noted that residents in care homes spend 90% of time idle.
 Many have no visitors.
 He has provided iPods for residents in care homes with personalised playlists and seen benefits including reduced agitation and improved awareness and engagement.
 The personalised music also reduces the experience of isolation.
 These results have been replicated in various settings and are now being more widely implemented (2).

 Personalised music can enhance the effectiveness of music therapy which is used to promote engagement and communication in people with dementia (3).
-Using the iPods before the music therapy session increased the participation in the group.
+Using the persons favorite music before the music therapy session increased the participation in the music therapy group.

 Accessing personalised music for 20-30 minutes before activities can improve engagement in the activity.
-If the person has visitor expected offering the iPod before they arrive can improve the mutuality and enjoyment of the visit for both parties (4).
+If the person has visitor expected offering their music before they arrive can improve the mutuality and enjoyment of the visit for both parties (4).

 Any down side?